 There are two possible medication solutions for RSD.

-The simplest is to prescribe the alpha agonists guanfacine and clonidine together.
+The simplest solution is to prescribe an alpha agonist like guanfacine or clonidine.
 These were originally designed as blood pressure medications.
 The optimal dose varies from half a milligram up to seven milligrams for guanfacine, and from a tenth of a milligram to five tenths of a milligram for clonidine.
 Within that dosage range, about one in three people feel relief from RSD.
 When that happens, the change is life altering.
-The treatment can make an even greater difference than a stimulant does to treat ADHD, although the stimulant can be just as effective for some people.
+Sometimes this treatment can make an even greater impact than a stimulant does to treat ADHD, although the stimulant can be just as effective for some people.

 The second treatment is prescribing monoamine oxidase inhibitors (MAOI) off-label.
 This has traditionally been the treatment of choice for RSD among experienced clinicians.
 It can be dramatically effective for both the attention/impulsivity component of ADHD and the emotional component.
 Parnate (tranylcypromine) often works best, with the fewest side effects.
 Common side effects are low blood pressure, agitation, sedation, and confusion.